 Copiapoa humilis (Phil.)
 Hutchison

-Echinocactus humilis (basionym), Copiapoa chaniaralensis, Copiapoa paposoensis, Copiapoa taltalensis, Copiapoa variispinata, Echinocactus taltalensis
+Echinocactus humilis (basionym), Copiapoa chanaralensis, Copiapoa chaniaralensis, Copiapoa longispina

-Copiapoa humilis is a very small, low growing cactus, usually clumping at the base, but sometimes solitary.
-The stem is pale olive-green to tan, subglobular, depressed, somewhat soft, producing copious wool in the apex, up to 2.4 inches (6 cm) tall and up to 3.6 inches (9 cm) wide.
+Copiapoa humilis is a very small, low-growing cactus, usually clumping at the base, but sometimes solitary.
+The stem is pale olive-green to tan, subglobular, depressed, somewhat soft, producing copious wool in the apex, up to 2.4 inches (6 cm) tall and up to 3.6 inches (9 cm) in diameter.
 Young stems are purple-red to almost black.
 The spines are grayish-white to yellowish to black.
 Flowers are sulfur yellow and up to 1.6 inches (4 cm) long.